 Aristotle´s Nicomachean Ethics is really a theory of action that reflexively articulates practices to a life project that is regulated by moral character (hexis) and practical wisdom (phronesis).
 It aims at the realization of a virtuous, good and happy life: Being good by doing well.
 Practical knowledge intervenes in this life project not as episteme (science or theoretical knowledge), nor as techne (art or technical know-how), but precisely as a rational deliberation about the relation between ends and means that directs the practices towards its final end: eudemonia, usually translated as happiness, but understood as human flourishing in, through and as self-realization.

-For Aristotle, happiness is not transitory, but permanent; it is not a state, but a practice that implies a successful merger of moral virtue (hexis) and intellectual virtue (phronesis) in a way of life - “ut we must add: in a complete life, for one swallow does not make a summer” (1098a, 10-15).
+For Aristotle, happiness is not transitory, but permanent; it is not a state, but a practice that implies a successful merger of moral virtue (hexis) and intellectual virtue (phronesis) in a way of life - “but we must add: in a complete life, for one swallow does not make a summer” (1098a, 10-15).
 Virtues, like courage, moderation, generosity and justice, are not given by nature, however, but acquired through exercise and training.
 It is by doing the right thing with the right motive in the right way, without excess and without deficit, that one becomes virtuous, that virtue becomes an ingrained disposition, and sediments in a state of character.
-Moral excellence as a state of character is the result of virtuous practices – “for we are ourselves somehow partly responsible for our state of character” (1114b 20-25) t is also a condition, however, because we become virtuous through repetition, training and habit.
+Moral excellence as a state of character is the result of virtuous practices – “for we are ourselves somehow partly responsible for our state of character” (1114b 20-25).
+It is also a condition, however, because we become virtuous through repetition, training and habit.
 It is through cultivation of the moral virtues by practice, by continuously doing good and acting well, and by exercising the intellectual virtue of prudence, by deliberating well about the right ends and the means of action for the sake of becoming good that, eventually, when all is said and done, the person will be good and virtuous and, therefore, happy.

 If one reads Aristotle’s virtue ethics as theory of action, it becomes immediately obvious that it is not a theory of instrumental and strategic action.
 In terms of Weber’s (1968: 11-13) classic typology of action, it is definitely not Zweckrationales Handeln.
 Reasonable action is not rational action.
 Phronesis is not rational choice.
 Neither are the ends given nor is calculation limited to the means.
 Reflexion encompasses rational determination of both the ends and the means.
 For Aristotle, activity is its own end.
 It is autotelic.
 The good that it seeks to realize is intrinsic to the act.
 When one acts well and hones one’s skills, the satisfaction comes not from the result, but from the mere pleasure of doing the job well.
 Excellence in the execution of the act and realization of one’s capacities are two sides of the same self-rewarding activity.

-Unlike Weber’s theory of action, which Aristotle’s theory of action takes as its unit not the act, but the life-long quest of the individual devoted to ends pursued in accordance with virtue.
+Unlike Weber’s theory of action, which features acts without duration, Aristotle’s theory of action takes as its unit not the act, but the life-long quest of the individual devoted to honorable ends pursued in accordance with virtue.
 The ends one chooses intermittently are inserted in a teleological pursuit of happiness that lasts a whole life.
 It’s only at the end, when all is said and done, that one can properly evaluate whether one has lived a true, good and beautiful life that is worthy to be remembered and emulated.